madebr/OpenGTA/readme.txt

 The other programs are/were used for development or debugging.

+The distributed win32 binaries are created with a cross-compiler.

+The file doc/compiling.txt in the source code release contains information on the build process.

 = Installing the data-files =

 You can download the game from http://www.rockstargames.com/classics/ .